Allison & Busby: Since 1987

 The company was acquired by W. H. Allen Ltd in 1987, was subsequently part of Virgin Publishing, and has since "evolved and thrived under various independent managers", including Peter Day and David Shelley.
+Margaret Busby left the company in 1987; Clive Allison stayed on for several more years.
 A & B is now owned by Spanish publisher Javier Moll's Editorial Prensa Ibérica.
-The current Publishing Director, appointed in 2005, is Susie Dunlop, and the imprint publishes "an array of books, from crime and thrillers to literary, historical and women's fiction, to fantasy, memoirs, and books on popular culture."